 This analysis puts the processes of suburbanisation is a rather different light.
-On the basis of these figures, suburbanisation could be portrayed as a route to a more balanced urban form, moving from an over-concentration of poorer households in inner areas to a more even distribution across the cities, offering a route to the kinds of social mix advocated in many urban policy statements.
+On the basis of these figures, suburbanisation could be portrayed as a shift to a more balanced urban form, moving from an over-concentration of poorer households in inner areas to a more even distribution across the cities, offering a route to the kinds of social mix advocated in many urban policy statements.
 Of course, the long-term impacts of suburbanisation remain to be seen.
 It is possible that the desegregation witnessed here is a temporary phenomenon as inner areas transition from over-representation of poorer groups to over-representation of non-poor, while new concentrations of poverty emerge in suburban locations.

 The analysis in the previous sections suggests that quite different patterns of change are underway in the most central deciles of the cities, particularly in the larger cities (Figures 3 and 4 above).
 A related question is therefore whether the reduction in D is largely, or indeed, wholly attributable to changes in those locations.
 The answer may give some clues as to the likely longer term outcomes.
 The Dissimilarity Index, D, has a useful property here, because the score for a city is constructed by summing the contribution of each neighbourhood within it.
 We can therefore decompose the change in D into: that attributable to the most central two deciles; and that for outer eight.
 In Table 3, we do this for the eleven larger cities where the processes of suburbanisation are most evident.
 For ease of comparison, we show the decline in D for the outer eight deciles multiplied by 0.25, so that the rate of change there can be compared directly with the rate for the inner two deciles.